basecom/FixturesPlugin/docs/helpers/tax.md

 ## getTax

-The `getTax` method takes a tax rate as parameter and returns the tax entity with that given tax rate or null if it doesn't exists.
+The `getTax` method takes a tax rate as a parameter and returns the tax entity with that given tax rate, or null if it doesn't exist.

 ```php
 <?php